shantarao/singly-android/README.md

   - Make requests to the Singly API to retrieve your users' social data for use in your app

-The library code is contained in the SinglySDK project.
-The com.singly.sdk.SinglyClient class is the entry point to using the Singly API in your Android project.
+The library code is contained in the SinglyAndroidSDK project in the sdk folder.
+The com.singly.android.sdk.SinglyClient class is the entry point to using the Singly API in your Android project.

-Sample implementations are contained in the Singly Android Example project.
-The com.singly.android_example.MainActivity and ProfilesActivity show usage of the SinglyClient class to authenticate and perform API calls.
+Sample implementations are contained in the SinglyAndroidExamples project in the examples.
+The com.singly.android.examples.MainActivity and ProfilesActivity show usage of the SinglyClient class to authenticate and perform API calls.

 ## Registering Your Singly App